 You will take units covering dance, drama and singing in preparation for a performance to an audience at the end of the year where you will be able to choose what you want to perform from the three art forms.
 In other words, you can choose two of the art forms rather than three.
-You will take units throughout the year in ‘Singing for Actors’ and ‘Dancers’, ‘Devising Drama’ and ‘Dance Performance’.
+You will take units throughout the year in ‘Singing for Actors’ and ‘Dancers’, ‘Performing to an Audience’ and ‘Physical Theatre’.

 What will I study in the second year?

 Students can develop their skills further by taking different units such as: ‘Contemporary Drama for Performance’ where we will look at new playwrights such as Mark Ravenhill, Bryony Lavery and Simon Stephens.
 You will perform sections of these plays as well as study the practitioners’ techniques.

 In ‘Musical Theatre’ you will learn songs, dances and drama scenes for performance as well as looking at the genre as a whole.
 You will look at musicals such as Hairspray, Once, Matilda and Wicked.